erikglee/hbcd_qmri_postproc/docs/source/usage.rst

 Usage
 =====

-There are three primary inputs to the HBCD_SYMRI_POSTPROC tool.
+There are three primary inputs to the hbcd_qmri_postproc tool.
 In each case, the input is provided as a "study-wide" folder, such that the tool can be run on multiple subjects at once.
 These three directories include the BIDS directory, the